Jacksonville Car Accident Attorney

 - The vehicle’s performance had not changed since purchase

 Then there’s faulty construction, design, or maintenance of roads.
-This can contribute to car crashes and have nothing to do with the drivers.
+This can contribute to multi-car crashes and have nothing to do with the drivers.
 This type of claim will prove the plaintiff and defendant not guilty due to circumstances beyond their control.

 Types of Car Crash Injuries and Compensation You May Be Entitled To